UniMath/agda-unimath/src/species/cartesian-products-species-of-types.lagda.md

-# Cartesian products of species
+# Cartesian products of species of types

 ```agda
 module species.cartesian-products-species-of-types where